minghao2016/DNILMF/KBMF2K/README.txt

-In this file, one can check the benefit from diffused kernels for KBMF2K model.
+In this file, one can check the benefit from diffused kernels for the KBMF2K model.
+Please enter this folder.

 Taking NR as an example: